securityfirst/tent-content/contents_ru/personal/stress/advanced/effects.md

 # Effects

-At the time of a traumatic eve t, the perso experie ci g the eve t might feel umb a d u able to respo d.
+At the time of a traumatic event, the person experiencing the event might feel numb and unable to respond.

-Immediately after a traumatic eve t, it is commo for people to feel shocked, or dazed, or u able to process their ow feeli gs.
+Immediately after a traumatic event, it is common for people to feel shocked, or dazed, or unable to process their own feelings.

-Over several hours or days, the feeli gs of shock a d de ial gradually fade, a d other thoughts a d feeli gs take their place.
+Over several hours or days, the feelings of shock and denial gradually fade, and other thoughts and feelings take their place.

-People react differe
-tly a
-d take differe
-t amou
-ts of time to come to terms with a traumatic eve
-t.
-Eve
- so, you may be surprised by the stre gth of your feeli gs.
-It is ormal to experie ce a mix of feeli gs.
+People react differently and take different amounts of time to come to terms with a traumatic event.
+Even so, you may be surprised by the strength of your feelings.
+It is normal to experience a mix of feelings.

 You may feel:

-*   **Frighte
-ed** ... that the same thi
-g will happe
- agai
-, or that you might lose co
+*   **Frightened** ... that the same thing will happen again, or that you might lose control of your feelings and break down.
-trol of your feeli
-gs a
-d break dow
-.
-*   **Helpless** ... that somethi
+*   **Helpless** ... that something really bad happened and you could do nothing about it.
-g really bad happe
-ed a
-d you could do
-othi
-g about it.
-*   **A
-gry** ... about what has happe ed a d with whoever was respo sible.
+*   **Angry** ... about what has happened and with whoever was responsible.
-*   **Guilty** ... that you have survived whe others have suffered or died.
+*   **Guilty** ... that you have survived when others have suffered or died.
-*   **Sad** ... particularly if people were i jured or killed, especially someo e you k ew.
+*   **Sad** ... particularly if people were injured or killed, especially someone you knew.
-*   **Ashamed or embarrassed** ... that you have these stro g feeli gs you ca
+*   **Ashamed or embarrassed** ... that you have these strong feelings you can't control, especially if you need others to support you.
-'t co
-trol, especially if you
-eed others to support you.
-*   **Relieved** ... that the da
+*   **Relieved** ... that the danger is over and that the danger has gone.
-ger is over a
-d that the da
-ger has go
-e.
-*   **Hopeful** ... that your life will retur to ormal.
-People ca start to feel more positive about thi gs quite soo after a trauma.
+*   **Hopeful** ... that your life will return to normal.
+People can start to feel more positive about things quite soon after a trauma.

-Stro
-g feeli
-gs affect your physical health.
-I the weeks after a trauma, you may fi d that you:
+Strong feelings affect your physical health.
+In the weeks after a trauma, you may find that you:

-*   Ca

-ot sleep
+*   Cannot sleep
 *   Feel very tired
-*   Dream a lot a
+*   Dream a lot and have nightmares
-d have
-ightmares
-*   Have poor co
+*   Have poor concentration
-ce
-tratio

 *   Have memory problems
-*   Have difficulty thi
+*   Have difficulty thinking clearly
-ki
-g clearly
 *   Suffer from headaches
-*   Experie
-ce cha
-ges i
- appetite
+*   Experience changes in appetite
-*   Experie
-ce cha
-ges i
- sex-drive or libido
+*   Experience changes in sex-drive or libido
-*   Have aches a
+*   Have aches and pains
-d pai
-s
-*   Feel that your heart is beati g faster.
+*   Feel that your heart is beating faster.

-It may take weeks for some of these feeli gs a d symptoms to pass.
-Remember that these are ormal reactio s to extreme circumsta ces; they are ot sig s that you are weak or sick.
+It may take weeks for some of these feelings and symptoms to pass.
+Remember that these are normal reactions to extreme circumstances; they are not signs that you are weak or sick.